ScilifelabDataCentre/Anubis/anubis/documentation/Input-field-types.md

 a ranking factor of 10, which is the maximum.
 If a reviewer has ranked it at, say, 3, then the ranking factor will become slightly less than 10.

+**NOTE**: This is currently implemented only for reviews; it is not very meaningful for other entities.

 ## Text field

 A multiline text which may use Markdown formatting.